facualex/facualex/README.md

 ### Hi there, I'm Facundo - aka [facualex][website] 👋

-## I'm a Student, Developer, and Human!
+## I'm a Student, Full Stack Dev, and Human!
 - 🔭 I’m currently working in [Keirón][keiron] and also on developing a startup!
 - 🌱 I’m currently learning, and I always will be.
 Machine learning gets my interest atm
 - 🥅 2020 Goals: Get solid bases on machine learning and work on my personal projects